 The kiddies won’t have to get up early for school for two whole weeks, so why not head on over to the Twilight Drive-In?
 Your whole family will love eating popcorn in their pajamas while watching ‘stars’ under the stars.
 The drive-in is located at 260 Street and Fraser Highway.
 For movie listings and times, click here.

 7. Discover Nature in the City

-Celebrate the start of Spring by heading to the Surrey Nature Centre at 14225 Green Timbers Way on March 21 from 10 am to 2 pm. for their FREE drop-in Spring Fling event.
+Celebrate the start of Spring by heading to the Surrey Nature Centre at 14225 Green Timbers Way.
 There will be a variety of fun family activities on site for all ages.
 View details.
 Nestled beside Green Timbers Urban Forest, the Surrey Nature Centre is a place for kids and adults to explore nature right here in Surrey.

 9. All aboard!